-We have seen that, with Windows 8.1, SkyDrive or OneDrive has been deeply integrated with it.
-The OneDrive team has been regularly adding features, as its receives its users’ feedback.
+We have seen that, with Windows 8.1, OneDrive has been deeply integrated with it.
+The OneDrive team has been regularly adding features, as it receives its users’ feedback.
 While the OneDrive users have welcomed its integration with Windows, one of their most common complaints was that they could not change the location of the OneDrive folder.

 Change location of OneDrive folder in Windows 8.1

-In Windows 8.1 Preview, users had been trying out various tweaks, registry hacks to achieve the same.
-But in Windows 8.1 RTM, you can do it easily.
+In Windows 8.1 you can do it easily.
 This post is a small tip about the same, though small, but many of the Windows 8.1 users don’t know about this, kind of hidden yet useful feature.

 Right click on SkyDrive/OneDrive in the navigation pane and select Properties and in that you have the ‘Location’ tab.